Silicone

 Silicone caulk can be used as a basic sealant against water and air penetration.

-In organosilicon and polymer chemistry, a silicone or polysiloxane is a polymer composed of repeating units of siloxane (\sO\sR2Si\sO\sSiR2\s, where R = organic group).
+A silicone or polysiloxane is a polymer composed of repeating units of siloxane (\sO\sSiR2\sO\sSiR2\s, where "R" stands for an organic group).
 They are typically colorless oils or rubber-like substances.
 Silicones are used in sealants, adhesives, lubricants, medicine, cooking utensils, thermal insulation, and electrical insulation.
 Some common forms include silicone oil, grease, rubber, resin, and caulk.
+From the chemical perspective, silicones are unusual because they feature inorganic backbones, composed only of Si and O, but they have properties of organic polymers.
+They represent one of the main applications of organosilicon chemistry.

-Silicone is often confused with one of its constituent elements, silicon, but they are distinct substances.
-Silicon is a pure chemical element, a metalloid, which forms a dark-grey semiconducting crystalline solid.
-In its crystalline form it is used to make integrated circuits ("electronic chips") and solar cells.
-In contrast, silicone is formed by the polymerization of the siloxane molecule, which itself is made up of a variable combination of carbon, hydrogen, oxygen and silicon atoms.
-Depending on the chemical makeup and polymer structure of a particular silicone product, it can possess a variety of physical properties, ranging from an oily liquid to a rubbery resin.
+Silicone is often confused with one of its constituent elements, silicon.
+Silicon, a hard gray solid, is used to make integrated circuits ("electronic chips") and solar cells.
+In contrast, silicones, which tend to be electrical insulators, are often colorless oils or rubbery resin.